|

 The last big date for Adobe Lightroom was back in July

-when Beta 3 finally made its way into the hands of the masses of
+when Beta 3 finally made its way into the hands of

 Windows users.
 There wasn't a lot of fanfare at the time, however,